 During the Nazi occupation, Neels' brother joined the resistance.
 In order to arrest him the Nazis kept Marc and his second brother hostage.
 Despite being tortured and eventually put in a death cell they never betrayed their sibling.
-Each day one of Neels's cell mates was shot.
-As luck would have it D-Day happened, which caused the panicking Germans to transport all their prisoners to a POW camp in Leopoldsburg.
-As the guards once again fled Neels and his fellow inmates were able to escape.
-The experience made him suffer from post-traumatic nightmares for his entire life.
+Each day one of Neels' cell mates was shot.
+As luck would have it D-Day happened and the panicking Germans transported all their prisoners to a POW camp in Leopoldsburg.
+They all managed to escape soon afterwards, but Neels suffered from post-traumatic nightmares for the rest of his life.
 In 1944 Neels found work as a political caricaturist for the Catholic newspaper De Standaard, later renamed De Nieuwe Standaard and eventually De Nieuwe Gids.
 He also worked as a sketch artist during the trials against war time collaborators in Mechelen and Brussels.
-Originally he signed his serious illustrations with his own name, while signing his caricatures and comics with "Marc Sleen", turning around the letters of his family name.
-Gradually he signed all his work with this name.
+Originally he signed his serious illustrations under his own name, while signing his caricatures and comics with "Marc Sleen", turning around the letters of his family name.
+Gradually he signed all his work under this pseudonym.

 In November 1944 Sleen drew his first short-lived comic strip: a four-panel gag comic named 'Mimi'.
 On 24 December 1944 he published his first adventure comic, 'De Avonturen van Neus' in Ons Volk.
 This was a text comic, with the story and dialogue written directly below the illustrations.
 It featured the adventures of a big-nosed man taken away to a land in the skies by an air balloon.
 In the same issue, on the same day, a more durable character made his debut: 'Piet Fluwijn'.
 This was a gag series centering around a bald-headed man with glasses and a long black moustache.
-A year later, on 27 December 1945, Fluwijn received a son named Bolleke, causing the series to be renamed as 'Piet Fluwijn en Bolleke' (1945-1965).
+A year later, on 27 December 1945, Fluwijn received a son named Bolleke and the series was renamed 'Piet Fluwijn en Bolleke' (1945-1965).
 This charming gag comic was published in Ons Volk and later its children's supplement Ons Volkske, before moving to another children's magazine, 't Kapoentje, in 1947.
 It was also published in French as 'Miche et Celestin Radis' in Le Petit Luron, the children's supplement of the Walloon magazine Samedi.
-The character of Piet Fluwijn has sometimes been compared with the title character of H.T.
+Piet Fluwijn has sometimes been compared with Casper Milquetoast of H.T.
 Webster's comic strip 'Timid Soul', who also happened to be a bald, bespectacled man with a droopy (yet white) moustache and whose name in Dutch, 'Frederik Fluweel', sounded quite similar.
-Sleen always said this was just a coincidence and named Erich Ohser's 'Fater und Sohn' his main inspiration.
+Sleen always said this was just a coincidence and named Erich Ohser's 'Vater und Sohn' his main inspiration.

 Several other short-lived comics followed in Ons Volkske, such as the gag series 'Polleke' (1945), 'Bamboula en Bumpo' (1945) and 'Krollewietje' (1946) , while De Volksmacht ran the adventure text comic 'Neuske' (1948) and 't Zondagsblad the gag comic 'Joke-Poke' (1950-1951).
 The most durable titles from this time period proved to be 'Tom & Tony' (1945-1946), published in Ons Volkske, and 'Stropke en Flopke' (1946-1950), published in Ons Volkske and later 't Kapoentje.
 Both were adventure comics about two young boys.
 While Tom and Tony only experienced two long stories, Stropke and Flopke had six adventures in total, with Stropke even enjoying a spin-off series between 1950 and 1952.
-Another early hit was the pantomime comic 'Pollopof' (1946-1952) about a Oliver Hardy lookalike.
-His gags appeared in Overal until 1948, after which he moved to De Zondagsvriend for another four years.
+Another early hit was the pantomime comic 'Pollopof' (1946-1952) about an Oliver Hardy lookalike.
+His gags appeared in Overal until 1948, and afterwards in De Zondagsvriend for another four years.

 On 3 April 1947 the newspaper Het Volk launched its own children's supplement 't Kapoentje.
 Sleen became its chief editor and also supplied many of its comics series, though there was also space for other Flemish artists, as well as foreign translations.
 One of the flagships was 'De Vrolijke Bengels' by Willy Vandersteen, a gag comic about four naughty children, a self-important police officer and a villainous young adult.
 Seven months later Vandersteen left for Ons Volkske, taking the series with him.
 Bob De Moor drew a replacement comic about the same concept, 'De Lustige Kapoentjes', but by the end of 1949 he also joined a different magazine, in his case Tintin.
 Sleen took over the series and once again redesigned and renamed the titular characters.
 The children were now named Fonske, Oskar, Lange So and Bikini, the police officer "De Champetter" and the young hoodlum Flurk.
 Highly popular at the time, the series was also published in French in Le Petit Luron as 'Les Joyeux Lurons'.
 Sleen would continue 'De Lustige Kapoentjes' until 1965.
-The anarchic comedy made it stand out among all the previous and later incarnations of the franchise.
-Unknowingly, Sleen also created a nostalgic time capsule of a more innocent era when children could still freely have fun playing outside.
-Sleen also created the gag comic 'Fonske' (1951-1960) for the children's boy scouts magazine Doorbraak.
+The anarchic comedy made it stand out above all the previous and later incarnations of the franchise.
+Sleen unknowingly created a nostalgic time capsule of a more innocent era, when children could still have fun playing freely outside.
+Around the same time he also created the gag comic 'Fonske' (1951-1960) for the children's boy scouts magazine Doorbraak.

 Apart from children's comics Sleen also drew for adults.
 In July 1947 he chronicled the entire edition of the annual cycling event Tour de France.
-This daily one-panel cartoon, simply titled 'De Ronde van Frankrijk' (1947-1964), summarized every tournament in a humorous drawing.
-Sleen caricatured the cyclists, notable events that game and, of course, the winners and losers.
-The comic strip was published in Het Volk as well as Het Vrije Volksblad.
+Each tournament was summarized in a humorous drawing, caricaturing the cyclists and notable events.
+'De Ronde van Frankrijk' (1947-1964) continued for 18 years in Het Volk as well as Het Vrije Volksblad.
 While only occupying his work schedule for three weeks a year it was still always a stressful period, because he could not plan it beforehand or put it on hold for a few days.
 He had to wait until the winner of that day was announced, then finish the drawing and sent it to his office before the end of the evening so it could appear in the morning edition.

 Another comic aimed at an adult audience was 'Doris Dobbel' (1950-1965), which appeared in De Middenstand.
 It centered around a beer-bellied and not-too bright butcher, Doris, and his rival, Jan Janssens.
 The series has sometimes been accused of ripping off Rik Clément's series 'Dees Dubbel', but this claim holds no water.
 Clément's series debuted five years after Sleen's creation and is a straight adventure strip, rather than a gag series.
 As if Sleen didn't have enough to do already he also drew the gag comic 'Octaaf Keunink' (1952-1965), published in Ons Zondagsblad.
 Adult readers loved the antics of Octaaf, an old man who enjoys playing cards in the bar at night, if only his domineering wife Beva would let him.
 The series also appeared in French under the name 'Octave Blaireau'.
 On top of all this work Sleen also provided illustrations for Overal, Spectator, Penelope and numerous books.
 And, of course, he also had a daily comic strip, 'Nero', which would become his signature series...

 'Nero' came about thanks to the success of Willy Vandersteen's comic strip 'Suske en Wiske' in De Standaard.
 Many Flemish newspapers wanted a daily comic strip of their own, if not by Vandersteen, then somebody else.
 So, on 2 October 1947 'De Avonturen van Detective Van Zwam' made its debut in De Nieuwe Gids.
 It originally centered around a genius detective, Van Zwam, but halfway the story he meets a lunatic who believes he is Roman emperor Nero.
 The madman eventually regains his sanity, but was still referred to as 'Nero' by the others afterwards.
-Nero became Van Zwam's sidekick for the next nine stories, but readers liked his buffoonish antics better.
-By the time 'Moea Papoea' (1950) ran in the papers he was practically the new star and the series were consequently renamed after him.
+Nero became Van Zwam's sidekick for the next nine stories, but by the time 'Moea Papoea' (1950) ran in the papers he was practically the new star.
+The series were consequently renamed after him.
 'Nero' proved so popular that Het Nieuws Van Den Dag also started to run the comic from 1948 on.